anasoid/docker-jmeter/README.md

 ## Download dependencies with zip format

 In `project folder` or `user folder` put file `dependencies/url.txt` with list of ZIP URLs.
-These ZIPs use the same jmeter structure with lib and lib/ext folder.
+These ZIPs use the same JMeter structure with lib and lib/ext folder.
 The download ZIP links from website <https://jmeter-plugins.org/> are compatible with this file.

-**N.B.**: ZIP files from <https://jmeter-plugins.org/> contain also jmeter plugin manager and other common JARs, these JARs can be duplicated when using multiple plugins.
+**N.B.**: ZIP files from <https://jmeter-plugins.org/> contain also JMeter plugin manager and other common JARs, these JARs can be duplicated when using multiple plugins.

 ## Download dependencies automatically with plugin manager

 Use [version with plugins](#jmeterjmeter-version-plugins-) to have pre-configured plugin manager.
-Use env variable JMETER_PLUGINS_MANAGER_INSTALL_FOR_JMX to download plugin before starting jmeter with [plugins manager](https://jmeter-plugins.org/wiki/PluginsManagerAutomated/):
+Use env variable JMETER_PLUGINS_MANAGER_INSTALL_FOR_JMX to download plugin before starting JMeter with [plugins manager](https://jmeter-plugins.org/wiki/PluginsManagerAutomated/):

 ```sh
 docker run --rm \